 Addressing the Royal United Services Institute in the 2020 Trenchard Memorial Lecture, Air Chief Marshal Sir Mike Wigston outlined the significance of space, unmanned aircraft and climate change, among other areas and concepts.

-The head of the RAF firstly praised the work of the air force, and the military overall, in its response to the coronavirus pandemic.
+The head of the RAF firstly praised the work of the Air Force, and the military overall, in its response to the coronavirus pandemic.

-Referencing comments made by the Chief of the Defence Staff, the Chief of the Air Staff said even prior the onset of COVID-19, the strategic context was "uncertain, complex and dynamic".
+Referencing comments made by the Chief of the Defence Staff, the Chief of the Air Staff said even prior to the onset of COVID-19, the strategic context was "uncertain, complex and dynamic".

 ACM Wigston added: "While that instability brings strategic risk, its uncertain nature also drives innovation and necessitates evolution."